The Rights and Responsibilities of Patients

 - Confidentiality - personal information about your health is confidential and should only be disclosed to those who need that information to provide you with effective treatment.

 - Access all records stored on computer.
-You are entitled to copies of your records; however, a charge may be levied.
+You are entitled to copies of your records; however, a charge may be levied if deemed excessive.
 If you wish to see your records you should apply in writing to the General Manager.

 It is your right to be treated as a human being by another human being as they would wish to be treated themselves, ie with dignity, politeness, respect and consideration.